designpatternninja/designpatternninja.github.io/_posts/news/2018-10-29-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-i.md

 ---
 layout: post
-title: 'PAST SELF vs. CURRENT SELF - THE SERIES: WHY "FUNCTIONAL PROGRAMMING" OVER "OOP" (PART I)'
+title: "PAST SELF vs. CURRENT SELF - THE SERIES: WHY FUNCTIONAL PROGRAMMING OVER OOP (PART I)"
 excerpt: "I start a series of posts on which I'll discuss with my past about different topics about software programming using dialectics"
 date: 2018-10-29 00:00:00 +0100
 modifiedDate: 2018-10-30 00:00:00 +0100